hugonaudinPersonal/hugonaudinPersonal/README.md

 # 👨‍💻 Hugo Naudin López – Portfolio

 Hello!
 I'm **Hugo Naudin López**, a mathematician and final-year student in **Computer Science** at the University of Zaragoza.
-I'm passionate about **machine learning, artificial intelligence, and applying mathematical modeling to real-world problems**, especially in the field of **finance and risk estimation**.
+I'm passionate about **machine learning, artificial intelligence, and applying mathematical modeling to real-world problems**.

 Below you'll find a selection of my featured projects. 🚀